muratk3n/thirdwave/en/README.md

 ---

-Some Venezuella level shit is always possible of course but doesnt seem to be the case for US.
-So its not accurate to say '*there we go again*, printing begins and currency debased, inflation goes up, as before!'.

----

 My recommender came up with *Irrational Man*..
 Was ok..
 I liked the backdrop..
 Joachim digs these weirdo psychodramas eh?